Earnings Outlook For 3D Systems

 Stock Performance

-Shares of 3D Systems were trading at $40.36 as of February 22.
-Over the last 52-week period, shares are up 223.34%.
-Given that these returns are generally positive, long-term shareholders are probably satisfied going into this earnings release.
+Shares of 3D Systems were trading at $35.89 as of February 25.
+Over the last 52-week period, shares are up 290.14%.
+Given that these returns are generally positive, long-term shareholders should be content going into this earnings release.